Ethan-Heimer/CrookedTheme/readme.md

 # CrookedTheme

-CrookedTheme is a theme API and manager for NeoVim!
+CrookedTheme is a theme manager and API for NeoVim.

 ## Install
 <details>